zonumserdna/angular-libraries/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Project goal
+## Project goals

-This project was created in order to learn [how to create libraries](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5) with angular
+This project was created in order to learn [how to create libraries](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5) with angular cli and [how to package](https://blog.angularindepth.com/creating-a-library-in-angular-6-part-2-6e2bc1e14121) them to install in other application